codeck313/gImageGrabber/README.md

 ====================

-It provides tools to grab images from a google search by extracting the links of the images and downloading full resolution images.
+It provides tools to grab images from a google search by extracting the links of the images and downloading original images.

-This program written in Python is tested on windows 10 64-bit processor.
-It uses Selenium to open a browser so as to scroll down to get more images than possible otherwise.
-Thus it needs a browser to work correctly.
-This is on default set to use chrome browser but if its not found it will use Firefox.
+This module is written for windows 10 on 64-bit processor.
+It uses Selenium to open browser so as to scroll down to get more images than possible otherwise.
+Thus it **needs a browser** to work correctly.
+This is on *default* set to use *chrome browser* in case of inability to open it Firefox will be used.
 The package comes with chromedriver and geckodriver with it.

 Installation